Kyriosity/read-write/README+/software/README.md

 ### ... which ...

 Axes of e**X**pansion and complexit**Y** will tear this patchwork.
-It is not about megastructures (like OSs, IDEs, or gaming engines) and prize-winning brainteasers but challenges beyond the ordinary: new LOB, new domains (such as CAD), or cutting-edge modules.
+It is not about megastructures and prize-winning brainteasers (like OS, DBMS, IDE, or gaming engine) but challenges beyond the ordinary: new LOB, new domains (such as CAD), or cutting-edge modules.

 **X**: Coercive resource scaling against "horizontal" growth will deliver a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with little rational heritage (except how not to do it).

-**Y**: Stacking design decisions (as they come) against towering abstractions will "model" a tumble.
-Then the chaos (inherent to any software dev) will become unmanageable at a certain height.
+**Y**: Stacking design decisions (as they come) against towering abstractions will build a tumble.
+The chaos (inherent to the making of software) will become unmanageable at a certain height.

 ### ... reveals _Arc Deco_